 Laure Fouin is a lawyer in McCarthy Tétrault’s Business Law Group in Montréal.
 Her practice focuses on financial institutions and financial products and services regulation, private equity (including fund formation), securities regulation and investment products, structured finance and securitization, and Fintech.

-Laure holds a master degree in business law and a master degree in banking and financial law from Université Paris II Panthéon-Assas, as well as a Masters of Laws (LLM) from McGill University.
-She previously obtained a bachelor’s degree in business and tax law, in France, at Université Paris II Panthéon-Assas, and completed the required courses for admission into the Québec Bar at the Université de Montréal.
+Laure holds a master degree in business law and a master degree in banking and financial law, both from Université Paris II Panthéon-Assas, as well as a Masters of Laws (LLM) from McGill University.
+She previously obtained a bachelor’s degree in business and tax law in France, at Université Paris II Panthéon-Assas, and completed the required courses for admission into the Québec Bar at the Université de Montréal.
 Laure studied derivatives regulation in the doctoral program at McGill University, where she taught a course on credit default swaps and securitization.

 She frequently publishes articles on and is a frequent public speaker on securities and investment products regulation, regulatory and compliance issues relating to financial services entities and financial products (including banks and investment funds), and Fintech.